drgona/drgona.github.io.old/_pages/about.md

   - /about.html
 ---

-I am a data scientist in the Physics and Computational Sciences Division (PCSD) at Pacific Northwest National laboratory located in Richland WA.
+I am a data scientist in the Physics and Computational Sciences Division (PCSD) at Pacific Northwest National Laboratory, Richland, WA.
 My current research interests fall in the intersection of model-based optimal control, constrained optimization and machine learning.

 I have a PhD in Control Engineering from  [Slovak University of Technology in Bratislava](https://www.uiam.sk/index.php), Slovakia, advised by [Michal Kvasnica](https://www.uiam.sk/~kvasnica/).